algosup/2024-2025-project-2-serious-game-team-8/.github/ISSUE_TEMPLATE/weekly_report_review_template.md

 #### **Balanced Information**

 - [ ] Does the report maintain a balance between high-level summaries and detailed updates?
-- [ ] Is excessive detail avoided to prevent overwhelming the audience?
+- [ ] Ensure the level of detail isn't excessive to prevent overwhelming the audience.

 #### **Team Contributions and Collaboration**